An International SEO Strategy To Expand Beyond Borders

 5. Implement Hreflang Tags On Respective Domains

 Last but not least, you will need to think about technical SEO strategies to reach a global audience.
-Implementing hreflang tags on your websites (whether ccTLDs, subdirectories, or subdomains) is one of the first aspects of international SEO that you will need to think about.
+Implementing hreflang tags on your websites (whether ccTLDs, subfolders, or subdomains) is one of the first aspects of international SEO that you will need to think about.

 While this is a highly-technical component of SEO, and hreflang tag tells a search engine about the intended audience of the content on a specific page.